ashwini-nagaraj/MusicBuddy-VueJSApp/README.md

-# Music artists catalogue app vue , express, node and Mongo:
+# Music artists catalogue app using vue js, express, node and Mongo DB:
 This simple Vue app which performs simple CRUD operations using node.js, express.js and Mongo DB as backend.

 ### Let's begin !! ###